NasirAli04/Intent_of_Tweet/README.md

-The output file is Predicted data
+The output file is Predicted